Scroll to navigation

 uid/gid mountpoint current quota limit grace current quota limit grace

-grace is the number of seconds from now until the grace time ends.
-May be negative = time already passed.
-When quota is not passed, grace is zero.
+grace is the number of seconds remaining until the grace time ends.
+Zero when quota is not exceeded or grace has expired.

 dry-run: show what would have been done but don't change anything.
 Use together with -v